 to get more students involved in representation, engagement and

 The Student Representative system is built on the key principle of

 partnership between the University and Studentsí Union.
 In practice, this

 partnership is delivered in a number of ways:

 - The information that the Student Representatives provide

 through SSLCs (and other platforms) feed into the University and

 discussion of key issues at higher levels within both bodies.

-session on University academic and
+Representatives, including a session on University academic and

 - The relevant University and Studentsí Union bodies ensure